josephestes/CalculateMPG/README.md

 # CalculateMPG

-This program calculates miles per gallon given miles driven and gallons used.
+This program calculates a vehicle's Miles per Gallon (MPG) based on the number of miles driven and gallons of fuel used.

+# Features

+- Prompts user for miles driven and gallons used
+- Checks for reasonable input values
+- Uses exception handling to handle incorrect input types and division by zero
+- Outputs calculated miles per gallon

-## Usage/Examples
+## Example

 ```
 Please enter the number of miles driven:
-45
+300
 Enter the number of gallons used:
-3
+15
-Your miles per gallon is: 15
+Your miles per gallon is: 20

 Press any key to close this window . . .
 ```

-### Program Logic:

-- Prompt user for inputs and calulate MPG
-- Using exception handling check for:
-  1. Numeric inputs
-  2. Division by zero
-  3. Reasonable input